With Thanksgiving right around the corner,I know a lot of us are starting to get the urge to pull those Christmas decorations out of the attic.

 - On at dusk, Off in 2 hours

 - On at dusk, Off in 4 hours

 - On at dusk, Off in 6 hours

 - On at dusk, Off in 8 hours

-It also has an override switch for if you’d like to turn your lights on or off before their designated time…which is unbelievably handy once you’ve dealt with a timer that did NOT have that feature.
+It also has an override switch, if you’d like to turn your lights on or off before their designated time — which is unbelievably handy once you’ve dealt with a timer that did NOT have that feature.

 Dusk till dawn timers do have one drawback…

-Because the lights are turned on and off automatically by the timer, you are required that the Christmas lights be plugged into the wall outlet.
-Even though the lights might not be on, it is using vampire energy, the energy any device draws when it is turned off but still plugged in.
+Because the lights are turned on and off automatically by the timer, the Christmas lights are required to be plugged into the wall outlet.
+Even though the lights might not be on, they are using vampire energy (the energy any device draws when it is turned off, but still plugged in).

 So, if you are looking to get into green your holiday season by saving a little energy, as well as a little money, be sure to grab a dusk till dawn timer for your Christmas lights.